GavalapalliDeepika/Brain-Tumour-Detection/README.md

 ## License

-This project is open-source under the MIT License (assumed; adjust as needed).
-The dataset is under Kaggle's terms – credit to the original author (Navoneel).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+The dataset is subject to Kaggle's terms – credit to the original author (Navoneel).

 ## Acknowledgments